Career Development Resources in Greater Des Moines

 Make Connections Through Networking Opportunities in Greater Des Moines

-One of the great things that makes Greater Des Moines unique is the breadth of connectivity between professionals and the depth and authenticity of those relationships.
-As an overall culture, emerging professionals all the way to established leaders are truly eager and willing to help one another throughout the community — whether through hosting networking opportunities, making introductions, providing mentorship and many other ways of support.
+One of the things that makes Greater Des Moines unique is the strong connectivity between professionals and the depth and authenticity of those relationships.
+Across the community, emerging professionals and established leaders alike are eager to support one another — whether through networking opportunities, introductions, mentorship or other forms of support.

 Additionally, several local organizations and groups further this culture in DSM.
-Lead DSM is known locally as the premiere organization that develops, connects, inspires and challenges community champions in the region.
-It offers several top-notch leadership development and networking programs including the Greater Des Moines Leadership Institute, Community Connect and the Then.
+Lead DSM is known locally as a premiere organization that develops, connects, inspires and challenges community champions in the region.
+It offers several top-notch leadership development and networking programs, including the Greater Des Moines Leadership Institute, Community Connect and the Then.
 Now.
 When. diversity and inclusion video series.

 The Iowan Project, an initiative of the Technology Association of Iowa, is designed to connect former Iowans now living across the world to Iowa’s job opportunities.
-It also provides meetups to bring together fellow Iowans in remote locations across the U.S. and world.
-The Iowan Project is a great way to stay in touch with your Iowa roots, especially if you hope to return here one day to live and work.
+It also hosts meetups that bring together fellow Iowans in locations across the U.S. and beyond.
+The Iowan Project is a great way to connected to your Iowa roots, especially if you hope to return one day to live and work.